mweel1/usa_high_level/civic-organizations/index.md

-# Technology Plan: Vertical Government Platform
+# Technology Plan: Civic Organizations

 ## 1. Executive Summary

 The Vertical Government Platform is designed to foster coordinated governance across federal, state, and city levels.
 The platform ensures transparency, accountability, and seamless interaction between jurisdictions, agencies, and citizens.
 It supports the management of finances, legal processes, and licensing across different layers of government.

-## Advantages over Horizontal Governance
+## Advantages of Vertical Governance

 1. Clear Lines of Authority and Responsibility
    • In vertical governance, each level (federal, state, city) knows its scope and duties.